simpleAdam/ComputerScience/README.md

 * Digital Electronics

+* Checksum
+  * A checksum is a small-sized datum derived from a block of digital data for the purpose of detecting errors that may have been introduced during its transmission or storage.
+By themselves, checksums are often used to verify data integrity but are not relied upon to verify data authenticity.

 * Discrete Mathematic - Time in computer games is not continuous - it is split up into frames of 1/60th of a second.

 * Foundations of Computer Science